Chisom83/Pizza-Pro-Analysis/README.md

    - Pizza  avaliable sizes.
    - Total revenue, order and quantity sold

-*Insight:* Thai Chicken, BBQ Chicken, and California Chicken pizzas dominate in revenue, accounting for over 40% of total pizza sales.

 - Measure Used: pizza Name and [PizzaType Dynamic Bottom](DAX_Measures.md#pizza-type-dynamic-bottom), [PizzaType Dynamic Top](DAX_Measures.md#pizza-type-dynamic-top) This two measure is placed together in the switch Top/Bottom table by clicking on new parameter and click on field to place the two measures into the table.

 ### 2. Customer Preferences by Pizza Category